200 Tetrick Road

 Well known and used beginning reading site.
 The Starfall Method of reading instruction was developed for the emergent reader.
 It is based in part on research by the National Institute of Child Health and Human Development about how children learn to read.

 PBS offers very good reading practice with the well known Arthur and friends by Marc Brown.
 Story Scramble is for young independent readers.
 There are several other word and game related activities.

 Read a story and play a game with the favorite character, Clifford.
 Interactive and beginning reading stories and games.

 High quality picture books read aloud.
 Quizzes and a comment/book response form for kids.
 This is a subscription site, but a free trial is offered and worth the time to experience the large collection of books and club activities offered.

 Interactive stories in English or Spanish for first and second graders.
 Stories are adaptations of classic fairy tales.
 Produced and maintained by a NC public library and on the ALA list of best reading sites for kids.

 Famous actors read popular picture books to kids.
 The Screen Actors Guild Foundation offers Storyline Online, an on-line streaming video program featuring SAG members reading childrens books aloud.
 Hand-picked by BookPALS National Program Director Ellen Nathan, a former teacher and librarian, each of the books on this site offer an accompanying lesson plan and activity guide.

 Treat your brain to a good book!!!

-To contact Mrs. Karla Rose please fill out the for below and submit.
+To contact Mrs. Riddle please fill out the for below and submit.
 Thank You